GlobalCitizenshipFoundation/global-gateway/docs.md

     *   It includes client-side redirection logic to guide authenticated users to their respective role-based dashboards.
     *   The layout has been adjusted to ensure robust centering of the login card.
 *   **Role-Based Dashboard Placeholders:**
-    *   **`src/app/(admin)/console/page.tsx`**: This page now features an M3-compliant dashboard with overview cards for "Total Users," "Active Campaigns," "Pending Applications," and "System Status."
+    *   **`src/app/(admin)/dashboard/page.tsx`**: This page (formerly `console/page.tsx`) now features an M3-compliant dashboard with overview cards for "Total Users," "Active Campaigns," "Pending Applications," and "System Status."
 It also includes a "Quick Actions" section with `tonal` buttons linking to user management, system settings, and pathway templates.
 Access is strictly limited to the 'admin' role.
     *   **`src/app/(workbench)/desk/page.tsx`**: A placeholder for managers, reviewers, and screeners, offering a welcome and role-specific links (e.g., "Manage Campaigns," "View Assignments").
 It restricts access to these specific roles.
-    *   **`src/app/(portal)/dashboard/page.tsx`**: This page serves as the primary dashboard for applicants, displaying a welcome message and links to their applications and profile management.
+    *   **`src/app/(portal)/home/page.tsx`**: This page (formerly `dashboard/page.tsx`) serves as the primary dashboard for applicants, displaying a welcome message and links to their applications and profile management.
 It enforces that only 'applicant' roles (or higher roles that can access portal) can view it.
     *   **`src/app/(portal)/test-page/page.tsx`**: A simple test page within the portal route group to verify routing and layout.
     *   Each dashboard page uses `createClient` from `src/integrations/supabase/server` to perform server-side user authentication and role verification, redirecting unauthorized users.
 *   **Authentication Middleware (`middleware.ts`):**
     *   A Next.js middleware has been implemented to centralize authentication and authorization logic.
     *   It protects all routes except static assets and explicitly public pages (`/`, `/login`).
     *   It redirects unauthenticated users to `/login`.
-    *   It enforces role-based access control, ensuring users can only access routes corresponding to their assigned roles (e.g., only 'admin' can access `/admin` routes).
+    *   It enforces role-based access control, ensuring users can only access routes corresponding to their assigned roles (e.g., only 'admin' can access `/dashboard` routes).
     *   It also handles redirection for logged-in users attempting to access public pages, sending them to their appropriate dashboard.
 *   **Public Homepage (`src/app/page.tsx`):**
     *   The public homepage has been enhanced with a welcoming message, a description of Global Gateway's offerings (Programs, Hiring, Awards), and clear calls to action for new and returning users.
 It uses `Card` components and Lucide icons for a visually appealing layout, adhering to M3 design principles, and now utilizes the new `onPrimary` button variant in the hero section.